List of UEFA Champions League broadcasters

-This is a list of television broadcasters which provide coverage of the UEFA Champions League and the UEFA Women's Champions League, European football's top level continental competitions, as well as the UEFA Super Cup.
-Starting from the 2021–22 season, during the group stage, two UCL matches will kick off at 18:45 CET (instead of 18:55 previously) and the rest of the matches, including knockout stage and the final will continue to kick-off at 21:00 CET.
+This is a list of television broadcasters which provide coverage of the UEFA Champions League, European football's top level continental competition, and other UEFA clubs’ competitions like the UEFA Europa League and the UEFA Women's Champions League, as well as the UEFA Super Cup.
+Starting from the 2021–22 season, during the group stage, two matches per day will kick off at 18:45 CET/CEST (instead of 18:55 previously), and all matches from round of 16 until the final will continue to kick-off at 21:00 CET/CEST.
+Additionally, from the 2024/25 season, one match per day of the knockout playoffs and round of 16 will start at 18:45 CET/CEST.

 UEFA sells the broadcast rights in a three-season basis and various packages are available for bidders, with UEFA weighing balance between free and pay television under the UEFA and European Union (EU) agreement.
 While balancing between free and pay television, if the rights do not sell within "sales windows", the rights may be sold on an individual basis to pay-per-view television broadcasters.